EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Your job will have a status of 'Completed'.

-As stated earlier, each job has a unique job ID created by the job scheduler when you submitted the job.
+Each job has a unique **job ID** created by the job scheduler when you submitted the job.
 Unfortunately, the job ID is not the same as the session ID for an app created by Open OnDemand.
 Rather, the job ID is created by the job scheduler.
 Each job created by an app has both an Open OnDemand session ID and a job scheduler job ID.

 To see more details about the job, click the **>** button, by the job.